This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Satellite Navigation

-Yes, it’s possible to use a paper map but ideally, you want up-to-date information and be able to set your dimensions in the sat nav if you’re in a larger van.
+Yes, it’s possible to use a paper map, but ideally, you want a motorhome sat nav that provides up-to-date information and allows you to set your dimensions if you’re in a larger van.
 This helps to avoid routes with weight or height constraints, like low bridges and allows you to set your route to miss toll roads if you prefer to take the more scenic route.

 Dash Cam

-We would also recommend installing a dash cam, which is a five minute job if you buy a plug-and-play model.
+We would also recommend installing a dash cam, which is a five-minute job if you buy a plug-and-play model.

-A common scam, especially in Eastern Europe, is for a driver to pull in front of you at speed and then brake hard causing you to hit them.
-Unless you can evidence their actions, you will be held liable and will have to pay any excess on your insurance, and maybe lose your no claims bonus.
+A common scam, especially in Eastern Europe, is for a driver to pull in front of you at speed and then brake hard, causing you to hit them.
+Unless you can evidence their actions, you will be held liable and will have to pay any excess on your insurance and maybe lose your no-claims bonus.

 Toll Roads in Europe